shuttle-hq/shuttle-cobra/docs/reference/cli-reference.md

 ### Environment Variables

-The Shuttle Python CLI primarily relies on AWS authentication configured in your environment.
+The Shuttle Cobra CLI primarily relies on AWS authentication configured in your environment.

 | Variable                | Description                                                                               |
 | ----------------------- | ----------------------------------------------------------------------------------------- |